dmcleish91/yata/README.md

 # Todo App Checklist

-Welcome to the Yet Another Todo App! 🎯
+## About This Project

+Yet Another Todo App (YATA) was built to demonstrate clean and modern React application architecture.

+### Features of the Application

+- Secure authentication using JWT access and refresh tokens.
+- Maintainable architecture built with TypeScript.
+- Modern React codebase following best practices.
+- UI with opportunistic updates for enhanced performance.
+- Mobile-friendly, responsive design.

+---

-Here's a checklist of the exciting features we're working on to enhance your productivity and collaboration experience:
+Here's a checklist 🎯 of the exciting features we're working on to enhance your productivity and collaboration experience:

 ---